virtuozzo/cloudscripting-docs/docs/creating-manifest/events.md

 ### onAfterRestartContainer

-This event will be carried out after restarting container.
+This event is carried out after restarting container.
 The *onBeforeRestartContainer* event is triggered after the *restartConteinerById* and *restartConteinerByGroup* actions.

 **Event Placeholders:**